claudia1462656918/MSiA-Value-Chain-Project/README.md

    **Backlog**

+   * Train different models that are applicable to the data set –4 points

+   * Examine which metric is more appropriate to evaluate all models –2 points

    * Perform summary analysis of each parameter and plot distribution –2 points (planned for the next two weeks)

    * Reduce the number of classes for categorical variables (month of contact) –2 points (planned for the next two weeks)